kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 ## Design

 ### Request/response
 The extension uses request/response pattern.
-A response from is sent to confirm delivery and/or configuration appliance.
+A response from client is sent to confirm delivery.

 For MQTT, responses MUST be published at `<request_path>/status`.
 Each response MUST be published with the same QoS as the corresponding request.